Skip to contents

 P

-vec-permutation matrix -- required if ddf, H, or D given
+(optional) vec-permutation matrix – required if ddf, mod_mort, or mod_move given

 BB

-block diagonal demographic matrix -- required if ddf, H, or D given
+(optional) block diagonal demographic matrix – required if ddf, mod_mort, or mod_move given

 MM

-block diagonal movement (dispersal) matrix -- required if ddf, H, or D given
+(optional) block diagonal movement (dispersal) matrix – required if ddf, mod_mort, or mod_move given

 Note